itsprinceraj/Interview-prep-Qs-on-MERN-Stack-/README.md

 # 100 Conceptual and Basic Questions on MERN Stack

+Got it!
+Here’s a concise and engaging description for your GitHub repository with emojis:

+---

+**🔍 MERN Stack Interview Prep: 100+ Questions**

+🚀 This repository covers MongoDB, Express.js, React, and Node.js with:

+- **💡 In-depth Explanations** for each question
+- **📝 Code Examples** to illustrate key concepts
+- **📚 Comprehensive Coverage** of core and advanced topics

+Perfect for brushing up on your skills and preparing for interviews.
+Contribute, learn, and get ready to shine in your next interview!

+---

+Feel free to tweak it if needed!

 ---

 ### **1. What are micro and macro queues in JavaScript?**